Postal Accountability and Enhancement Act: Legislative History

 The bill was introduced in the United States House of Representatives by Tom Davis, a Republican from Virginia, and cosponsored by Republican John M. McHugh of New York and Democrats Henry Waxman of California and Danny K. Davis of Illinois.
 As the chair of the Senate Oversight committee, Senator Susan Collins of Maine shepherded the bill's passage through the Senate.
-The bill was approved during the lame duck session of the 109th Congress, and approved without objection via voice vote.
+The bill was approved during the lame duck session of the 109th Congress, and approved via voice vote in the House and by unanimous consent in the Senate.

-PAEA was the first major overhaul of the United States Postal Service (USPS) since 1970.
-It reorganized the Postal Rate Commission, compelled the USPS to pay in advance for the health and retirement benefits of all of its employees for at least 50 years, and stipulated that the price of postage could not increase faster than the rate of inflation.
-It also mandated the USPS to deliver six days of the week.
 According to Tom Davis, the Bush administration threatened to veto the legislation unless they added the provision regarding funding the employee benefits in advance with the objective of using that money to reduce the federal deficit.
 When he signed the bill on December 20, 2006, Bush issued a signing statement that says that the government can open mail under emergency conditions, though Waxman asserted that the government cannot do this without a search warrant.